Soft tissue release and gentle structural re-alignment of the body and craniosacral system.

 Craniosacral Therapy is a type of bodywork therapy that is done while being fully clothed.
 It may include assisted range of motion exercises, assisted stretching, massage techniques modified for clothing, acupressure (applying pressure to specific points on the body), and reflexology (hand and foot massage).

 BE1, BE2, BE3, SE1, SE2, and CLI with Craniosacral Therapy Alliance.

 Learn more about John here.

-John sees clients in Cornelius, NC on Tuesdays.
+John sees clients in Cornelius, NC on Thursdays.